arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lorawan-regional-parameters/lorawan-regional-parameters.md

 ---
 title: 'LoRaWAN® Regional Parameters in the Arduino® MKRWAN 1310'
-description: 'Learn how to set up specific LoRaWAN regional parameters in the LoRa® module of the Arduino® MKR WAN 1310 board using the Arduino MKRWAN library.'
+description: 'Learn how to set up specific LoRaWAN® regional parameters in the LoRa® module of the Arduino® MKR WAN 1310 board using the Arduino MKRWAN library.'
 tags:
-  - LoRaWAN
+  - LoRaWAN®
   - Regional parameters
   - MKR WAN 1310
   - MKRWAN